munozu/munozu/README.md

 - 👋 Ay what's happenin...
 - 👀 I’m into all things audio and the web.
-- 🌱 I’m currently learning about Web3 technologies.
+- 🌱 I’m currently learning DSP
 - 💞️ I’m looking to collaborate on browser based creative audio/visual projects.
 - 📫 Hit me up on twitter, @_munozu